avishek-choudhary/E-Commerce-Store-Analysis-/README.md

 ## Credits

-This project was created by following this tutorial: https://youtu.be/6cV3OwFrOkk
+Throughout the development of this project, I have sought inspiration from a pivotal video source: https://youtu.be/6cV3OwFrOkk

 ## Badges